Border Security

 Efforts to integrate border management are further hampered by legacy systems’ inability to communicate with each other.
 One outdated system simply cannot work well with another to find and present the data needed to pre-screen travelers and businesses, then communicate findings among agencies.
 Replacing these systems, or retooling them to communicate better, can be prohibitively expensive.

 The solution?
-Modern name matching and OSINT platforms that work via application programming interfaces (APIs).
+Modern identity risk intelligence systems that work via application programming interfaces (APIs).
 Each API sits atop an agency’s existing systems.
-This helps organizations avoid the need to replace expensive systems to improve name matching and OSINT.
+This helps organizations avoid the need to replace expensive systems to improve border security.

 Lack of speed